-1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586)
+- 1. Administrative Office of the Courts (AOC) mandated fees (BARS Codes 386/586) - Step 1 Does the government control the asset?

 Cities and counties that contract out for court services generally do not remit monies to the Administrative Office of the Courts (AOC).
 The court providing the service to the city/county generally remits the AOC monies for the contracting city/county.
 The city/county contracting for court services would therefore not report AOC fines and fees in their custodial funds.